-This study has been funded wholly or in part by the United States Environmental Protection Agency (EPA) through their National Estuary Program, via a grant agreement (#2013-028) with the Puget Sound Partnership (PSP).
-The study was guided by a VTRA 2010 steering committee/advisory group selected from members of the Puget Sound Harbor Safety Committee (PSHSC).
+This study has been funded in part by the United States Environmental Protection Agency (EPA) through their National Estuary Program, via a grant agreement (#2013-028) with the Puget Sound Partnership (PSP).
+The study was guided by a VTRA 2010 Steering Committee selected primarily from members of the PSP Oil Spill Workgroup and the Puget Sound Harbor Safety Committee.

-The contents of this document do not necessarily reflect the views and policies of the EPA, the PSP, the PSHSC or the VTRA 2010 steering committee in particular, nor does mention of trade names or commercial products constitute endorsement or recommendation for use.
+The contents of this document do not necessarily reflect the views and policies of the EPA, the PSP, the PSP Oil Spill Workgroup, the Puget Sound Harbor Safety Committee or the VTRA 2010 Steering Committee in particular, nor does mention of trade names or commercial products constitute endorsement or recommendation for use.